UniversalScientificTechnologies/AIRDOS01/CAD/shielding_box/Readme.md

 # Manufacturing process

+The models could be printed from PLA plastic.
+The used color filling probably affects intsrument sensitivity.
+Use of natural PLA material is recommended.

-    * Parts must be coated by conductive layer
+  * Parts must be coated by copper conductive layer
-    * Printed parts need cleanup after printing
+  * Printed parts need cleanup after printing.
+Cleanup is mandatory operation before coating.